sciurius/perl-Joplin-API/README.md

 See [Joplin Home](https://joplin.cozic.net/) for more information on Joplin.

-**NOTE** This is WIP/WFM (Work In Progress, Works For Me).
+**NOTE** This is WIP/WFM.
 YMMV.

+### Joplin::API

+This is the [Joplin Web Clipper API](https://discourse.joplin.cozic.net/t/web-clipper-is-now-available-beta-feature/154/37) implemented in perl.

-### addnote.pl
+### script/addnote.pl

 This is a simple script that can be used to add notes to Joplin.
-It uses the [Joplin Web Clipper API](https://discourse.joplin.cozic.net/t/web-clipper-is-now-available-beta-feature/154/37).

 Supported are text documents and images (jpg, gif, png).